brucezztong/ZZTong-Prefabs/README.txt

 A20.5-ZZ010 - Converted 13 field parts into rural POIs with dig quests.
 Added Car_Wash_01, Trailer_01, and Trailer_Park_02.
 Added four rural Tiles.
 Added Political_Party_HQ_01.
+Added some custom blocks and loot lists: 100% XML.
 The Apartment_02 landlord has finally painted the place.
 Yeeesh!
 Fixed a bug in Ranch_01 part list.
 Fixed a bug in Farm_08.
 Fixed three Storm Cellar Parts that had some weird layer of stone inserted in them.